 Honors for UMass Faculty and Alumni

 Professor Stephen Sireci of the Research and Evaluation Methods Program has been elected to the Board of the National Council on Measurement in Education for a three-year term (2006 to 2009).
-As a Professor in REMP and Director of the Center for Educational Assessment in the School of Education at UMass, Professor Sireci has authored or co-authored over 100 publications and paper presentations, and is known for his research in evaluating test fairness, particularly issues related to content validity, cross-lingual assessment, test bias, and sensitivity review, and for his applications of multidimensional scaling and cluster analysis to the evaluation of test validity.
+As a Professor in REMP and Director of the Center for Educational Assessment in the College of Education at UMass, Professor Sireci has authored or co-authored over 100 publications and paper presentations, and is known for his research in evaluating test fairness, particularly issues related to content validity, cross-lingual assessment, test bias, and sensitivity review, and for his applications of multidimensional scaling and cluster analysis to the evaluation of test validity.
 According to Professor Hambleton, "Election to the board is just the first important step in recognizing Professor Sireci's contributions to the educational measurement field.
 His contributions have been outstanding, and he is held in great respect by those of us who work in the field.
 I am certain that in a few years he will be elected President of this important, national organization."

 Two alumni of the University of Massachusetts Amherst doctoral program in psychometric methods and statistics, Mary Pitoniak and Michael Jodoin, both from the Educational Testing Service, will serve as the program chairpersons for the 2007 annual NCME meeting on April 10-12, 2007 in Chicago.
 Professor Ronald Hambleton, chairperson of REMP had this comment about the selections, "Invitations to serve as program chairpersons are typically made to outstanding persons in the field, persons who have been productive and have vision about the directions the assessment field is going or should be going, and so I am very proud to see that two of our recent graduates were selected for this important NCME role."